 The Phase 2 Logo extended test categories include:

 Obtaining the IPv6 Ready Core Logo is a prerequisite before obtaining the following extended test categories (IPsec, IKEv2, DHCPv6, SNMP and MLDv2).
 You can obtain the CE Router Logo by meeting the requirements of that extended test category.
+It is not mandatory for the device to have obtained the Core logo before applying for CE Router logo.

 IPv6 Ready Logo Approved Test Laboratory provides a service to vendors for obtaining the IPv6 Ready Logo.